Build a receiver

 Here is what the generated trace looks like in Jaeger: Jaeger trace

-What you currently see in Jaeger is the representation of a service that is receiving a request from an external entity that isn’t instrumented by an OTel SDK, therefore it can’t be identified as the origin/start of the trace.
-In order for a ptrace.Span to understand it is representing an operation that was execute as a result of another operation originated either within or outside (nested/child) of the Resource within the same trace context you will need to:
+What you currently see in Jaeger represents a service that is receiving a request from an external entity that is not instrumented by an OTel SDK.
+As a result, it cannot be identified as the origin/start of the trace.
+For a ptrace.Span to understand that it is representing an operation that was executed as a result of another operation that originated either within or outside (nested/child) the Resource in the same trace context, you will need to:

 • Set the same trace context as the caller operation by calling the SetTraceID() method and passing the pcommon.TraceID of the parent/caller ptrace.Span as a parameter.

-• Define who is the caller operation within the context of the trace by calling SetParentId() method and passing the pcommon.SpanID of the parent/caller ptrace.Span as a parameter.
+• Define the caller operation in the context of the trace by calling the SetParentId() method and passing the pcommon.SpanID of the parent/caller ptrace.Span as a parameter.

-You will now create a ptrace.Span representing the Atm entity operations and set it as the parent for BackendSystem span.
-Open the tailtracer/model.go file and update the appendTraceSpans() function as follow:
+You will now create a ptrace.Span that represents the Atm entity operations and set it as the parent for the BackendSystem span.
+Open the tailtracer/model.go file and update the appendTraceSpans() function as follows:

 func appendTraceSpans(backend *BackendSystem, backendScopeSpans *ptrace.ScopeSpans, atmScopeSpans *ptrace.ScopeSpans) {